-The focus of my research and teaching is race-ethnicity, religion, identity, and social change.
-I am most interested in uncovering the dynamics of contemporary issues like diversity, religious innovation, and generational differences in self-understanding.
+The focus of my research and teaching is race-ethnicity, religion, identity, inequality and social change.
+I am most interested in uncovering the dynamics of contemporary issues like diversity, religious innovation and political power.
 My courses are often seminar style and are best characterized by a cooperative process of critical thinking and analytical dialogue.